 The Group Universal Life plan by Metlife offers all the same features of the Variable Universal life plan except the amount you pay into the cash values does not go into investments.
 Instead, the payments go into a tax-deferred cash value accumulation section (an interest-bearing account with a guaranteed minimum interest rate).
 Again, in the small print, it is specified that the guaranteed minimum interest rate is subject to company performance and that there is no guarantee that the money that goes into that account will be more and maybe less than the amount when cashed out.

 MetLife offers online self-serve options on their website that allow you to download forms to make changes to your policy, including making a claim, changing beneficiary information, or requesting policy surrender by accessing their online forms.
-Forms need to be sent into MetLife for processing.
+Forms need to be sent to MetLife for processing.
 You can also reach them by phone or through the customer portal.

 Service might be confusing for people who bought policies with MetLife prior to the shift over to Brighthouse.
 MetLife does include some information to help these policyholders in the FAQ section of their website:

 - MetLife policies issued through an employer are serviced through the employee benefits advisor of the employer.